A RESTful e-commerce framework based on Django

 Run the demo in a local virtualenv

-Following the instructions docs/tutorial/intro.rst should create a running shop in minutes, prefilled with a dozen of products.
+Following the introduction instructions should create a running shop in minutes, prefilled with a dozen of products.
 You can even pay by credit card, if you apply for your own testing account at Stripe.

 Run the demo using Docker

 A faster alternative to run one of the demos of django-SHOP, is to use a prepared Docker container available on the Docker Hub.
 If you have a running docker-machine, download and start the demo using:

 docker run --name demo-shop-i18n_polymorphic --env DJANGO_SHOP_TUTORIAL=i18n_polymorphic -p 9001:9001 awesto/django-shop-demo:latest